rnza0u/blaze/rust/bridge/README.md

 A sidecar program that serves as a bridge between Blaze CLI and Rust custom executors.

+This crate is not part of Blaze public API.

 ## External documentation

 - [Blaze website](https://blaze-monorepo.dev)